Middlebury School in China

 Living Like a Local

-Eating in China.
-Take your pick of the budget-friendly campus cafeterias, try every nearby noodle shop, or find your favorite neighborhood restaurant.
+Eating in Beijing.
+For meals, take your pick of the budget-friendly campus cafeterias and neighborhood restaurants.
+And don’t forget to find your favorite spot for Peking Duck—you’re living in Beijing after all.
 Feeling like a home-cooked meal?
-Have a night in with your roommate and trade cooking tips as you prepare dinner together in one of the communal kitchens.
+Have a night in with your roommate and trade cooking tips as you prepare dinner together in the dorm shared kitchen.
+Learn more about accommodating your dietary needs in Beijing.

 How to Apply